olive004/Plotly-voxel-renderer/README.md

 ### Examples
-Find an example on our github.io (medical image segmentation via deep learning)[https://3d-mri-tissue-segmentation.github.io/]!
+Find an example on our github.io [medical image segmentation via deep learning](https://3d-mri-tissue-segmentation.github.io/)!
 The graphs show the predicted 3D volume at different stages of learning.